E-Learning Best Practice Tips & Recommendation for Teachers During School Closures

 Teachers have more tools to personalize learning

 Online learning means that teachers use a variety of apps to communicate with students and provide content and instruction.
-Along with those apps comes a whole host of ways to connect with kids, which allow for individualized lessons, supplemental materials, or accommodated assignments.
+Along with those apps comes a whole host of ways to connect with kids, which allow for individualized lessons, learning videos, supplemental materials, or accommodated assignments.

 Many learning management systems and apps allow for instructors to individually assign work, which means teachers can assign what is developmentally appropriate for specific students.
 Personalized learning targets a child’s strengths and weaknesses, allowing an educator to reach a student at their level, and improving their skills accordingly.